 The truth about social media is that it’s all about sales.
 And helping someone else to sell something.

-But just try to ask for help, on something you are a newbie, and you will find yourself all ignored.
-Nobody will waste their precious time to help you, in exchange for gratitude.
+Try to ask for help on something you are a newbie, and you will find yourself all ignored.
+Nobody will waste their precious time to help you in exchange for gratitude.
 That’s when you begin to notice the truth about social media.

 The thing is that more and more things are happening on social media today, and even if you want to avoid it or live without it, you would end up being isolated from the rest of the world, and that’s not what we are after.

-So a much better approach would be, perhaps, an education campaign, about social media and how it can be used, by whom and for what purpose.
+A much better approach would be, perhaps, an education campaign about social media and how it can be used, by whom and for what purpose.

 It’s all there.
 But not how we know it would benefit us, but how it used to be the TV before the internet was invented.
 Remember those days?
 We were sitting days in a row to watch whatever it was on, just because it existed.

-Now we use Social Media as a way to pave our way to depression and social anxiety and then get back to it to try to stop it, but in the process become even more obsessed with our own insecurities.
-It’s a rat race and we’re doomed to get trapped in it.
+Then we get back to it to try to stop it, but in doing so, we become even more obsessed with our own insecurities.
+It’s a rat race, and we’re trapped in it.

-Engagement is everything that a user does to actually interact with your content.
+Engagement is everything that a user does actually to interact with your content.
 He has to put in some effort.
 Or it doesn’t count.
-We cal all double tap, and some are really fast at it.
+We all double-tap, and some are really fast at it.
 But what’s the point?
 It doesn’t matter.